refinedev/refine/documentation/docs/api-reference/antd/components/auth-page.md

 ### `renderContent`

-`renderContent` uses to render the form content and [title](#title).
-You can use this property to render your own content or `renderContent` gives you default content and title you can use to add some extra elements to the content.
+`renderContent` is used to render the form content and the [title](#title).
+You can use this property to render your own content, or change the default content and title that it gives you.

 ```tsx
 import { AuthPage } from "@refinedev/antd";